elegant-scipy/elegant-scipy/markdown/ch6.markdown

 anything (the Circle of Life notwithstanding), so you can't reach other species from it.

-To deal with this, the pagerank algorithm uses a so-called "damping factor", usually taken to be 0.85.
+To deal with this, the PageRank algorithm uses a so-called "damping factor", usually taken to be 0.85.
 This means that 85% of the time, the algorithm follows a link at random, but for the other 15%, it randomly jumps to any arbitrary page.
 It's as if every page had a low probability link to every